Edw590/F1DP/README.md

 Why Go and not Python or C or something?
 I prefer Go over Python (I like compilers complaining over types and other things aside from Go being easy to compile to an EXE), and C is too much hassle for such a simple thing.

+## Download

+Download any version you'd like (preferably the most recent one) here: https://github.com/DADi590/Fallout1DOSPatcher/releases.

 ## Contributing

 Anyone is free to contribute to the repository with new patch ports, new patches entirely, port fixes, whatever that is useful.